AakashPawanGPS/travalong/README.md

 - Created a User Interface using Matreial UI
 - Worked with Google Maps API
 - Fetched data from RapidAPI
-- Delpoyed the application on Netlify
+- Deployed the application on Netlify